AngelMsaa/connect4-cs50p-final/README.md

   limit myself to the terminal to stay true to the core of the course and to not overcomplicate the project.

 - **Checking for a win condition**: Every time a user places a coin, the game iterates over all placed coins to check if there are win conditions.
-Whilst potentially less eficient, I thought this was less error prone as it would be easier to maintain and understand.
+Whilst potentially less eficient, I thought this was less error, and easier tomaintain and understand.
 Perfomance should not be a concern, as the game is not too CPU intensive.